 Director, Imaginaries Lab

 Dan’s research focuses on the links between design, understanding, imaginaries, and human action, particularly in relation to social and environmental benefit, drawing on influences from a range of fields including behavioral and decision sciences, human-computer interaction, pattern languages and cybernetics.
 He’s interested in questions of how we interpret, imagine and interact with the world—institutions, the environment, cities, infrastructures, technologies and complex systems around us—how they, in turn, model us, and what the consequences could be for design which seeks to enable human agency as part of a transition to more sustainable futures.
-Dan is currently writing Design with Intent, a practitioner-focused book on these topics, based on the Design with Intent toolkit.
+Dan is currently writing Design with Intent: Beyond Behavioral Design, a practitioner-focused book on these topics, based on the Design with Intent toolkit.

 From 2013–16, Dan worked at the Royal College of Art, London, first as a senior associate at the Helen Hamlyn Centre for Design’s Work & City and Age & Ability Labs, and then as a research tutor in Innovation Design Engineering and for other doctoral programs, supervising and advising PhD researchers.
 He remains a visiting tutor at the College.
 Previous academic appointments include research fellow in WMG’s Experiential Engineering group, at the University of Warwick, and research assistant in Environmentally Sensitive Design, Brunel University.